netgroup-polito/crownlabs-site/content/resources/operator/index.md

 +++
-title = "Creating and modifying an operator in Kubernets" fragment = "content" weight = 100 date = "2020-12-07"
+title = "Creating and modifying an operator in Kubernetes" fragment = "content" weight = 100 date = "2020-12-07"